 The chant reminds you of the ideal motivation: Wear clothing to protect yourself from the elements, to cover up the parts of body that cause shame.
 Take food not to put on bulk, not for the fun or the flavor of it.
 After all, those who provided the food that you're eating-the farmers who worked, the animals who gave up their lives-didn't provide it in fun.
-You take the food simply so you can continue practicing, so you can eliminate hunger pains and yet at the same time not overstuff yourself until there's the discomfort that comes from eating too much.
+You take the food simply so that you can continue practicing, so that you can eliminate hunger pains and yet at the same time not overstuff yourself until there's the discomfort that comes from eating too much.
 You're not eating just for the flavor of the food; you're eating for the nourishment of the body, so that you can practice in ease.
 Your use of shelter should simply be to protect yourself from the elements and to provide a place where you can be quiet, find some privacy, so you can practice.
-And as for medicine, you use it to eliminate pain and to maintain freedom from disease, that's all.
+And as for medicine, you use it to eliminate pain and to maintain freedom from disease.
+That's all.

-When you think about these things, it forces you to look at your impact when you eat, when you buy clothing, when you buy any of these things and use them: What is your impact on the world?
+When you think about these things, it forces you to look at the ripples you send out when you choose what to eat, what to wear, where to live: What is your impact on the world?
 The fact that you're alive and breathing means that you have a lot of needs, and the needs can be met only by relying on others.
-What way can you rely on others so that you're not harming them or causing them unnecessary pain?
-This reflection ties in with one of the important principles of what are called the customs of the Noble Ones, which is contentment with your material possessions.
+How can you rely on them so that you're not harming them or causing them unnecessary pain?

+This reflection ties in with one of the important principles of what are called the customs of the noble ones, which is contentment with your material possessions.
 When you think in these ways, you find that you're buying less, using less, because you're looking elsewhere for your happiness.
 I.e., you're looking inside.
 This is where the concentration comes in.
 This is why concentration is an important element of right livelihood.
-It provides you the honey, the butter, the grain, and the other foods you need for the mind, for your true happiness deep down inside.
+It provides you the honey, the butter, the grain, and the other foods you need for the mind's true happiness deep down inside.
 At the same time, this happiness provides you with a good foundation for the insights that are going to come as you start looking at the various ways in which you keep on taking birth.
-Because, again, the fact you're taking birth is placing a burden on other beings, a burden on the world.
+Because, again, the fact you're taking birth keeps placing a burden on other beings, a burden on the world.

 The insights you're going to need to stop that process can be pretty harsh.
-As the Buddha said, when you take food, think about the story of the couple who were going across the desert with their only child.
+As the Buddha said, when you take food, think about the story of the couple who were going across the desert with a baby, their only child.
 They got more than halfway across the desert and ran totally out of food.
 They realized that if they didn't eat anything, all three of them would die.
-So they decided to kill their child and make jerky out of the baby: baby jerky.
+So they decided to kill their child and make jerky out of him: baby jerky.
 That way at least two of them would survive and then they could start a family again when they got to the other side of the desert.